Department of Moquegua: Boundaries

 The Department of Moquegua is bordered by the Arequipa Region in the north, the Puno Region in the east, the Tacna Region in the south and the Pacific Ocean in the west.

 Political division

-The region is divided into 3 provinces (provincias, singular: provincia), which are composed of 20 districts (distritos, singular: distrito).
-The provinces, with their capitals in parenthesis, are:
+The region is divided into three provinces (provincias, singular: provincia), which are composed of 20 districts (distritos, singular: distrito).
+The provinces, with their capitals in parentheses, are: